Skip to main content

 Lerato Monguni is Head of History at McAuley House School.
 She is an award-winning history teacher, a Jakes Gerwel Fellowship Former Alumni, Executive for the Professional Learning Community portfolio, and a Teachers Change Agent Network (CAN) Alumni Fellow.

-Ms Monguni has also published research on using music as a teaching resource when teaching apartheid in the history classroom and presented research on bringing the voices of women in the armed struggle in the classroom.
-Ms Monguni believes in the use of project-based learning in the classroom.
+Lerato has also published research on using music as a teaching resource when teaching apartheid in the history classroom and presented research on bringing the voices of women in the armed struggle in the classroom.
+Lerato believes in the use of project-based learning in the classroom.
 This is seen in how she has introduced indigenous games and mystery boxes as a way of teaching the history of Southern Africa in 1750s.
 Her research was published in Yesterday & Today.

 Deputy Chairperson